alierfanianomidvar/scripts-github/README.md

       your changes will be uploaded to the remote repository.
     - If there are still conflicts, repeat the process of resolving conflicts, adding changes to the staging area, committing changes, and pushing changes until all conflicts are resolved.

+- How to add and push a empty folder on repository?
+    - Create a .gitKeep inside the folder and after you can add and push the folder inside your repo.